Wizard-32/Toric-Varieties/README.md

  # smoothSurfaces
 Constructs a smooth (toric) surface with the given intersection numbers.
 It does that by making sure it ends up at either the projective plane or a Hirzebruch surface after suitable contractions.

- Further, it also takes the surface as a list of self-intersection number, constructs the 2-parameterr family of Newton Polygons, and check if any of these are 'good', i.e., volume is the lattice perimeter squared.
+ Further, it also takes the surface as a list of self-intersection number, constructs the 2-parameterr family of Newton Polygons, and check if any of these are elliptic, i.e., volume is the lattice perimeter squared.